AwalaApp/specs/rs002-pki.md

 1. One or more certificates representing the certificate chain for Gateway B.

 A certificate issued by another gateway MUST NOT be used to issue additional gateway certificates.

+### Cargo Delivery Authorization (CDA)

+Any certificate issued by a private gateway to a public one is regarded as a Cargo Delivery Authorization (CDA), and it authorizes the public gateway to send messages to the issuer.

 ## Certificate and Key Rotation